proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 \section howmuch How Much to Buy?

-Easy: the exact amount of money you wouldn't mind losing.
+The exact amount of money you wouldn't mind losing.
-A lot of noobs did put a lot of money into crypto after getting their salary because they heard it can go up to 10 times.
+A lot of noobs did put most of their salary into crypto because they heard it can go up to 10 times.
-And then by the end of the month they lost because price went down, and since they needed that money for food, they actually sold crypto with loss.
+And then by the end of the month they had to sell their crypto in loss because actually they needed that money to buy food and pay the bills.
+If you don't have game money then don't buy crypto.

 **So only put in the money you would otherwise spend on drinks or other useless stuff.**
+Also, this is longer term investment, you should not expect big returns within a few weeks!

 At the same time, you have to understand: you need money to make money.
 Small money will bring small money.
 You put in $100, not much chance of multiplying it by 10 easily.
-But, if you do it, you can consider yourself lucky, and it is still only $1000, you are still nowhere.
+But, if you make 10x, you can consider yourself lucky, and it is still only $1000, you are still nowhere.
 Thus, you need to put in big money to make big money!

+Later in this document I made a section about what to buy: I believe that for [Easy Level](#whatbuy_easy) and [Medium Level](#whatbuy_medium) you can invest more money with more safety than on other levels.

 \section wherebuy Where to Buy?